-So, I used to start my studies at 11 or 12 in the daytime and used to study for 2 hours followed by a 30 min break, which again followed by a 2 hour study shift.

-I never sacrificed my sleeping hours and always slept for the whole 8 hours.
-Some power-naps in-between the breaks also helped a lot.

-Snapshot 3:

-So, I used to start my studies at 11 or 12 in the daytime and used to study for 2 hours followed by a 30 min break, which again followed by a 2 hour study shift.
+So, I used to start my studies at 11 or 12 in the daytime and used to study for 2 hours followed by a 30 min break, which was again followed by a 2-hour study shift.

 I never sacrificed my sleeping hours and always slept for the whole 8 hours.
 Some power-naps in-between the breaks also helped a lot.